College-Track/growth_model/Report.md

 ### Table 2.
 Projections vs Actuals

-This table show the projected student count based entirely on the models assumptions compared to the actuals for the past four fiscal years.
+This table shows the projected student count based entirely on the model's assumptions compared to the actuals for the past four fiscal years.

-Using the historical averages, the student count projections is roughly 20-50 students off per year.
+Using the historical averages, the student count projections are roughly 20-50 students off per year.

-Using the old growth model assumptions, the student count projections is off by around 300 students per year.
+Using the old growth model assumptions, the student count projections are off by around 300 students per year.

 ```python
 enrollment_target_and_actuals = {'Enrollment Target: 75':[71, 75],